 Under Florida Statutes §316.2065, cyclists in Port St. Lucie share the same protections and responsibilities as its drivers.
 Specifically, when a person gets behind the wheel of a vehicle, they accept the responsibility to take reasonable care not to injure those around them, including cyclists.

 If the driver of a vehicle fails to act with reasonable care (i.e. acts negligently) and as a result causes an accident that injures a bicyclist, the bicyclist may be able to collect compensation from the negligent driver.

 Another Florida law protects those who are injured in bike crashes by requiring every driver to obtain car insurance with two types of coverage: property damage liability and personal injury protection.
 Known as the “no-fault law,” personal injury protection insurance may pay a claimant up to $10,000 in damages.
 These can include medical expenses and lost wages resulting from the injury.

 It should be noted that there is a statute of limitations in St. Lucie County.
-An injured bicyclist has up to four years to bring a lawsuit against the negligent driver, according to Florida Statutes §95.11(3)(o).
+An injured bicyclist has up to two years to bring a lawsuit against the negligent driver, according to Florida Statutes §95.11(3)(o).
 Therefore, it is critical that the injured victim reaches out to a Port St. Lucie bicycle accident attorney at Kogan & DiSalvo as soon as possible.

 Florida uses “comparative fault” laws, which may affect the amount of compensation available to an injured bicyclist.
 According to Florida Statutes § 768.81(2), any negligence of the vehicle driver will be reduced by the amount the injured bicyclist is deemed negligent.
 If the driver was 60 percent negligent and the bicyclist was 40 percent negligent, the amount of compensation the bicyclist may collect is reduced by 40 percent.